MIDASverse/MIDASpy/midas_functions.md

 #### Args:

 - **spikein:** Float, between 0 and 1.
-The proportion of total values to remove from the dataset at random.
-As this is a random selection, the sample should be representative.
-It should also equally capture known and missing values, therefore this sample represents the percentage of known data to remove.
-If concerns about sampling remain, adjusting this number or changing the seed can allow for validation.
-Larger numbers mean greater amounts of removed data, which may mean estimates of optimal training time might be skewed.
-This can be resolved by lowering the learning rate and aiming for a window.
+The proportion of observed values in the input dataset to be randomly removed (default = 0.1).

 - **training_epochs:** Integer.
-Specifies the number of epochs model should be trained for.
-It is often worth specifying longer than expected to ensure that the model does not overtrain, or that another, better, optimum exists given slightly longer training time.
+The number of overimputation training epochs (default = 100).
+Selecting a low value increases the risk that trends in the loss metrics have not stabilized by the end of training, in which case additional epochs may be necessary.

 - **report_ival:** Integer.
-The interval between sampling from the posterior of the model.
-Smaller intervals mean a more granular view of convergence, but also drastically slow training time.
+The number of overimputation training epochs between calculations of loss (default = 10).
+Shorter intervals provide a more granular view of model performance but slow down the overimputation process.

-- **report_samples:** The number of Monte-Carlo samples drawn for each check of the posterior at report_ival.
-Greater numbers of samples means a longer runtime for overimputation.
-For low numbers of samples, the impact will be reduced, though for large numbers of Monte-Carlo samples, report_ival will need to be adjusted accordingly.
-I recommend a number between 5 and 25, depending on the complexity of the data.

-- **plot_all:** Generates plots of the distribution of spiked in values v. the mean of the imputations.
-Continuous values have a density plot, categorical values a bar plot representing proportions.
-Only the mean is plotted at this point for simplicity's sake.
+- **report_samples:** The number of Monte Carlo samples drawn from the estimated missing-data posterior for loss calculations (default = 32).
+A larger number increases overimputation runtime and may thus necessitate a lower value of report_ival.

+- **plot_vars:** Boolean.
+Specifies whether to plot the distribution of original versus overimputed values (default = True).
+This takes the form of a density plot for continuous variables and a barplot for categorical variables (showing proportions of each class).

+- **plot_main:** Boolean.
+Specifies whether to display the main graphical output (overimputation error during training) at every reporting interval (default = True).
+If set to False, it will only appear at the end of the overimputation training process.
+Error values are still shown at each report_ival.

+- **skip_plot:** Boolean.
+Specifies whether to suppress the main graphical output (default = False).
+This may be desirable when users are conducting multiple overimputation exercises sequentially and are primarily interested in the console output.

 - **verbose:** Boolean.
-Prints out messages, including loss
+Prints out messages, including loss, to the terminal (default = True).

 - **verbosity_ival:** Integer.
-This number determines the interval between messages.

-- **spike_seed:** A different seed, separate to the one used in the main call, used to initialise the RNG for the missingness spike-in.

-- **excessive:** Unlike .train_model()'s excessive arg, this argument prints the entire batch output to screen.
-This allows for inspection for unusual values appearing, useful if the model's accuracy will not reduce.
+The number of overimputation training epochs between messages (default = True).

+- **spike_seed:** Integer.
+The value to which Python's pseudo-random number generator is initialized for the missingness spike-in.
+This is separate to the seed specified in the Midas() call.

+- **excessive:** Boolean.
+Specifies whether to print aggregate mini-batch loss to the terminal (default = False).
+This argument differs from the .train\_model()'s excessive argument, which prints individual mini-batch loss.
+This allows users to check for unusual imputations, which may be helpful if loss is not declining during overimputation training.

 ---